Alessandro Miressi: 2023

 At the 2023 Italian National Spring Championships in April in Riccione, Miressi won the silver medal in the 50 metre freestyle on day one with a time of 22.12 seconds.
 In the final of the 100 metre freestyle on the third evening, he won the gold medal with a time of 48.61 seconds.
 Later in the evening, he won a gold medal in the 4×100 metre medley relay, splitting a 48.37 for the freestyle leg to help win in a final time of 3:34.68 with GS Fiamme Oro relay teammate Simone Stefani (backstroke), Simone Cerasuolo (breaststroke), and Thomas Ceccon (butterfly).
 On the fifth and final day, his lead-off leg of the 4×100 metre freestyle relay, a time of 48.37 seconds, contributed to a gold medal-win in an Italian club record time of 3:14.60 with GS Fiamme Oro relay teammates Manuel Frigo, Marco Orsi, and Thomas Ceccon.

+Personal life

+Miressi is a cousin of canoeists Cristina and Maria Clara Giai Pron.
+He graduated in Exercise Science from the University of Turin.